 • Behaviorally-adaptive LLM-Based Virtual Patients for Psychotherapy Training

-Making the Consequences of a Trainee’s Choice Visible
+Making the Consequences of a Therapist’s Choice Visible

 • Empirical Modeling of Therapist–Client Dynamics Using LLM-Based Assessments